 The internal audit activity is accountable both administratively and functionally to the Board of Directors.
 The Board of Directors employs the chief audit executive, who annually confirms to the board the organisational independence of the internal audit activity.
-According to an external quality assessment, conducted in January 2019, and a self-assessment based on The Internal Audit Ambition Model in the year 2021, the internal audit activity of the Bank generally conforms to the Standards, Definition of Internal Auditing and Code of Ethics, issued by the Institute of Internal Auditors.
+According to an external quality assessment, conducted in January 2019, and a self-assessment based on The Internal Audit Ambition Model in the year 2022, the internal audit activity of the Bank generally conforms to the Core Principles, the Definition of Internal Auditing, the Code of Ethics and the Standards promulgated by the Institute of Internal Auditors.